How To Preserve Rice for Long Term Storage

 You know those tiny packets that look like sugar packets only smaller that you find in some food packages, or even handbags and other leather goods?
 These are oxygen absorbers, and they contain minerals like iron or Vitamin C that quickly absorb any oxygen.

 It is important to note that not all oxygen absorbers are the same.
-Some are designed for dry goods and others are for moist goods.
-Be sure when you are purchasing that you choose oxygen absorbers designed for rice, or dry goods.
+Some are designed for dry goods, and others are for moist goods.
+Be sure when you are purchasing them, you choose oxygen absorbers designed for rice or dry goods.

-It is possible to store rice at 70° Fahrenheit, but this requires enough oxygen absorbers to keep the rice from sweating, which allows the rice to spoil or creates a welcome environment for pests.
+It is possible to store rice at 70° Fahrenheit, but this requires enough oxygen absorber packets to keep the rice from sweating, which allows the rice to spoil or creates a welcome environment for pests.

-Rice stored in a temperature of 70° won’t last as long as rice stored in a temperature of 40°; rice stored in a 70° temperature can only last up to 10 years.
+Rice stored at a temperature of 70° won’t last as long as rice stored at a temperature of 40°; rice stored in a 70° temperature can only last up to 10 years.